Linaro/lava/doc/v2/actions-boot.rst

 Whenever a ``password_prompt`` is specified, a ``password`` will also be required.

-.. index:: prompt list, prompts, boot prompt list, boot prompts
+.. index:: prompt list, prompts - test jobs, boot prompt list, boot prompts

 .. _boot_prompts: